-The physical form of the Module is depicted in Figure 1 for 4767-001 and in Figure 2 for 4767-002; the red outlines depict the physical cryptographic boundary.
-Figure 1 displays the physical attributes of the 4767-001 PCIe Module.
-The 4767-001 Module is comprised of two (2) electrical component cards with one being enclosed in a secure envelope mounted in a suspended fashion on top of the other.
-Figure 2 displays the physical attributes of the 4767-002 PCIe Module.
-The 4767-002 Module also consists of two (2) electrical component cards with one mounted on top of the other and then both enclosed in a secure envelope.
+The physical form of the Module is depicted in Figure 1 for the 4768-001; the red outline depicts the physical cryptographic boundary.
+Figure 1 displays the physical attributes of the 4768-001 PCIe Module.
+The 4768-001 Module is comprised of two (2) electrical component cards with one being enclosed in a secure envelope mounted in a suspended fashion on top of the other.
 The Module relies on a host system that supplies a PCIe interface for input/output communication.

-Figure 1 - 4767-001 Module
+Figure 1 - 4768-001 Module